-Lack said it was the first complaint ever lodged against Lauer, but "we were also presented with reason to believe this may not have been an isolated incident."
+Lack said it was the first complaint lodged against Lauer in his 20 years at NBC, but "we were also presented with reason to believe this may not have been an isolated incident."
+After the new reports came forward, NBC emphasized it was the first time that its current news management had heard of the complaints.

 VIDEO: Good Morning America's report on Matt Lauer